Extracting Triangular 3D Models, Materials, and Lighting From Images: Results

 \subsection{Scene Editing and Simulation}

 This section supplements Section~\ref{sec:scene_edit} in the main paper.
 In Table~\ref{tab:nerfactor_relight} we present per-scene breakdowns of relighting results corresponding to Table~\ref{tab:nerfactor_relight_avg} in the main paper.
 An additional visual relighting example is shown in Figure~\ref{fig:relight_nerfactor_ficus}, where we relight the Ficus scene with four different light probes, comparing to the results of NeRFactor~\cite{Zhang2021nerfactor}.
 Figure~\ref{fig:albedo_nerfactor} shows a visual example of material separation with albedo, $\kd$, and normals, $\mathbf{n}$.
 In Figure~\ref{fig:nerf_decomposition} we show our lighting, material and shape separation for all scenes in the NeRF synthetic dataset.
-We note that we achieve significantly more detailed normals (thanks to our shading model's' tangent space normal map) and albedo mostly decorrelated from lighting.
+We note that we achieve significantly more detailed normals (thanks to the tangent space normal map included in our shading model) and albedo mostly decorrelated from lighting.
 Our remaining challenges are areas with strong shadows or global illumination effects, which are currently not rendered in our simplified shading model used during optimization.